bacek97/bacek97/README.md

 * Supports multiple formats and real-time conversion.

 **MovieFilter**
-*An online movie streaming platform with advanced search functionality.*
+*An online movie filtering platform with advanced search functionality.*

 * Built with TypeScript for a robust frontend experience.
 * Implemented efficient search and filtering for quick access to movies.